nolanlawson/pinafore/CONTRIBUTING.md

 7. Run `rm -fr mastodon/` and `npm run run-mastodon` to confirm everything's working

 Check `mastodon.log` if you have any issues.

+## Unit tests

+There are also some unit tests that run in Node using Mocha.
+You can find them in `tests/unit` and run them using `npm run test-unit`.